ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # pull requests
 Are welcome, if you have something interesting to add then go ahead and ill add it to the new code

+# credits
+This was made be me and my friend listed above.

+We go by a few different names on gaming forums, theclinton/cleez/cleezy are the main ones for me.